It is the time of year to renew your membership. If you have questions please contact Moayad@airs.org!

 A large ‘umbrella’ organization representing a range of separately incorporated organizations may become an AIRS member.
 However, only its own direct staff can access AIRS member programs and services.
 Its member organizations must apply separately to become AIRS members.
 If you are uncertain about how this may apply to your own circumstances, please contact firstname.lastname@example.org

-As per the AIRS Bylaws, any membership may be terminated by majority vote of the Board without cause or appeal.
+As per the AIRS Bylaws, any membership may be terminated by a majority vote of the Board without cause or appeal.
 Membership also terminates if annual membership dues are not renewed within the appropriate time period.